Mild Bibasilar Atelectasis in Lungs: Meaning, Risks, and Treatment Explained

 Mild Bibasilar Atelectasis

-Lung mild bibasilar atelectasis is airlessness of lung tissue caused by alveoli recession in a limited area (segment, lobe) or in the whole lung.
-The affected lung tissue is excluded from gas exchange, which may be accompanied by signs of respiratory failure: shortness of breath, pain in the chest, cyanotic shade of the skin.
+Lung mild bibasilar atelectasis is the airlessness of lung tissue caused by the collapse of alveoli in a limited area (segment or lobe) or in the entire lung.
+The affected part of the lung is excluded from gas exchange, which may lead to signs of respiratory failure such as shortness of breath, chest pain, and a bluish skin tone.

 What does mild bibasilar atelectasis mean